Thursday, March 23, 2023

 I informed him that I was raised to respect hard working decent honest people, not ones who curse, yell and degrade others.

 After another day of missing deadline and choking down insults.
-I came home and called Johnny at home.
+I came home and called Jerry at home.
 I didn’t care if it made him mad or not, I was at a breaking point.

 I was stunned after days of belittlement someone was listening.
 The positive moment would be short lived.